open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

    ```
    > **Note:** Ensure the correct USB drive is selected to avoid data loss.

-- Copy files to prepare the Bootable USB
+- Copy standalone installation tar file to developer system to prepare the Bootable USB

   Extract the contents of sen-installation-files.tar.gz